PointerRain/DesmosDigitClassifier/README.md

 ## The graph
 https://www.desmos.com/calculator/i9pwenswgj

+## How it works
+The model consists of one convolutional layer with a 5x5x4 kernel, two max pooling layers, three fully connected layers, and a softmax output layer.
+The input is a 28x28 image of a handwritten digit, and the output is a prediction of which digit it is.
+Each layer is implemented in Desmos using a combination of functions and lists.
+The convolutional layer uses a kernel to convolve the input image, the max pooling layers downsample the feature maps, and the fully connected layers compute the final prediction.
+The model is trained using the MNIST dataset in Python Keras.

 ## Progress Updates
 ### 2025-08-15 20:04: https://www.desmos.com/calculator/5u33fv55jd
 Able to draw numbers in the graph.
 Better hope it's a nine because that's all it ever says.